-The Joshua mine is developed by a shaft to a depth 755 feet on the dip with the 320 foot drift level continued for "2,160 feet" from the portal to intersect the Joshua vein.
+A shaft to a depth develops the Joshua mine 755 feet on the dip with the 320-foot drift level continued for "2,160 feet" from the portal to intersect the Joshua vein.
 The vein follows a fracture and shear zone striking nearly north and dipping 60° east.
 Below the 400 foot level the dip is stated to be towards the west.